U.S. Press Freedom Tracker

 • July 7, 2021: Byerly was charged with attacking Minchillo as well as a Capitol Police officer.
 Federal prosecutors said Byerly “pushed, shoved, and dragged” Minchillo after rioters had pushed him down a flight of stairs.
 Byerly pleaded guilty to the charges on July 25, 2022.
 On Oct.
 21, he was sentenced to two years and 10 months in prison, followed by three years of supervised release.
 He will be credited for 15 months of time served since his arrest.

 • Aug.
 19, 2021: The DOJ announced Benjamen Scott Burlew had also been arrested and charged in connection to Minchillo’s assault.
-An affidavit stated Burlew “lunged toward the photographer and grabbed his upper chest and leg to forcefully throw and push the photographer over the wall to the west lawn of the U.S. Capitol Building, several feet below.”
-During a hearing on Dec.
-19, 2022, Burlew’s request for a competency hearing was withdrawn.
-Burlew’s trial is scheduled to begin on Dec.
-14, 2023.
-(Updated Jan.
-4, 2023.)
+An affidavit stated Burlew “lunged toward the photographer and grabbed his upper chest and leg to forcefully throw and push the photographer over the wall to the West Lawn of the U.S. Capitol Building, several feet below.”
+Burlew pleaded guilty on May 30, 2024, to assaulting law enforcement officers.
+He filed a motion to revoke the plea in July but withdrew it two months later.
+His sentencing is scheduled for Jan.
+16, 2025.
+(Updated Oct.
+18, 2024.)

 • May 24, 2022: Maryland resident Rodney Milstreed was arrested and charged with multiple counts related to obstruction, assault and disorderly conduct, including assaulting Minchillo.
 According to the Justice Department, Milstreed grabbed Minchillo by his backpack and pulled him backward down a flight of stairs.
 On April 17, 2023, Milstreed pleaded guilty to three felony charges for assaulting Capitol police and Minchillo, and for possession of an unregistered firearm.
 Milstreed was sentenced to 5 years in prison and two years of supervised release on Sept.
 22, and ordered to pay $2,000 in restitution for damage to the Capitol and $225 in fines.
 (Updated Sept.
 22, 2023.)

 • June 6, 2023: New York resident Peter G. Moloney was charged on eight counts, including engaging in acts of physical violence and disorderly and disruptive conduct.
 According to an FBI affidavit, Moloney participated in the initial assault on Minchillo, grabbing and pulling his camera, which caused him to stumble down the stairs, and then punching and shoving him.
 Moloney, whose charges also include the assault of another journalist, was arrested on June 7.
-A status hearing is scheduled for Aug.
-22. (Updated June 21, 2023.)
+He pleaded guilty in October to one count of assault and another of assaulting officers.
+His sentencing is scheduled for Feb.
+11, 2025.
+(Updated Oct.
+18, 2024.)

-• June 6, 2023: The eight counts against New York resident Moloney include the assault of Quested.
+• June 6, 2023: The eight counts originally filed against New York resident Moloney include the assault of Quested.
 According to an FBI affidavit, Moloney struck out at Quested’s camera while the documentarian was not looking and then pulled the camera, causing Quested to stumble down the stairs.
+The assault charge on Quested was dropped as part of Moloney’s October 2024 plea agreement.
+(Updated Oct.
+18, 2024.)

 • June 28, 2021: Sandra “Sandy” Pomeroy Weyer, from Pennsylvania, was arrested and charged in connection with the assault of Schaff.
 An affidavit stated Weyer recorded several rioters attacking Schaff and stealing her camera.
 In the video, Weyer is heard yelling, “Get her out!
 Mace her,” as Schaff tries to retrieve her camera.
 Weyer was found guilty during a bench trial on June 6, 2023.
 Weyer was sentenced to 14 months in prison and one year of supervised release on Sept.
 14, and ordered to pay $2,000 in restitution for damage to the Capitol.
 (Updated Sept.
 20, 2023.)